Danielle Citron: What Happens In A World Where Fake Becomes Real?

 Danielle Citron is the Austin B. Fletcher Professor of Law at the Boston University School of Law.
 She is vice president of the Cyber Civil Rights Initiative, a nonprofit combatting privacy-invading online abuse that undermines civil rights and civil liberties.

 She serves on the board of directors of the Electronic Privacy Information Center and the Future of Privacy and on the advisory boards of the Anti-Defamation League's Center for Technology and Society and Teach Privacy.
-She is also the author of Hate Crimes in Cyberspace, a book about the importance of sexual privacy and how we should protect it.
+She is also the author of Hate Crimes in Cyberspace, a book about cyberstalking.

 Danielle Citron received a BA from Duke University and a JD from Fordham University School of Law.